$\lambda$-shaped random matrices, $\lambda$-plane trees, and $\lambda$-Dyck paths: Limiting spectral distributions: an analytic approach

 using formulas~\eqref{eq:R&S_MP} and~\eqref{eq:R&S_Ber} for the $S$-transforms of the Marchenko--Pastur and Bernoulli distributions.
-Therefore, by definition of multiplicative free convolution, $R_2$ is the $R$-transform of the measure $\mu_2:=\mathrm{MP}\left(\frac{a_1}{\ell},\ell\right) \boxtimes \mathrm{Ber}\left(\frac{a_2}{\ell}\right)$.
+Therefore, by definition of multiplicative free convolution, $R_2$ is the $R$-transform of the measure $\mu_2:=\mathrm{MP}\left({p_1^{-1},p_1}\right) \boxtimes \mathrm{Ber}\left({p_2}\right)$.
 By definition of additive free convolution, we have $\de F^{\lambda}= \mu_1\boxplus \mu_2$, i.e.~\eqref{eq:MP-BerConv1}.
-As $R_2$ is symmetric in $a_1$ and $a_2$, \eqref{eq:MP-BerConv2} also follows. \qedhere \end{enumerate} \end{proof}
+As $R_2$ is symmetric in {$p_1$ and $p_2$}, \eqref{eq:MP-BerConv2} also follows. \qedhere \end{enumerate} \end{proof}

-\begin{rem} Theorem~\ref{thm:fatHook} provides an appealing alternative description of the limiting spectral measure $F^{\lambda}$ for fat hook in terms of sums and products of `classical' (i.e., \emph{non}-$\lambda$-shaped) random matrix ensembles.
+\begin{remark} Theorem~\ref{thm:fatHook} provides an appealing alternative description of the limiting spectral measure $F^{\lambda}$ for fat {hooks} in terms of sums and products of `classical' (i.e., \emph{non}-$\lambda$-shaped) random matrix ensembles.
 Consider the following sequences of matrices: let $A_N$ and $B_N$ be $(N\ell)\times (Na_1)$ independent random matrices whose entries are independent standard complex Gaussian, and let $D_N$ be the $(N\ell) \times (N\ell)$ diagonal (non-random) matrix